tohch4/cms-htmd/README.md

 ## License

 This material is made available under the CC0 license.
 That means that it is free of all licensing and copyright as a work of the US Government.
-See the [full license]({{ '/LICENSE/' | prepend: site.baseurl }}) for details.
+See the full license (LICENSE.md) for details.